dcarpintero/machine-learning/llms/Transformer.md

 The first sublayer is a **multi-head self-attention**.
 Each attention head in a multi-head attention layer processes a different subset of the input, allowing the model (i) to attend to different patterns or relationships, and (ii) to effectively process long sequences of text by considering multiple aspects of the input simultaneously.
 In practice, it is intended that each attention head learns (by itself) a different aspect of the language by capturing a contextual dependency.
 While the number of attention heads included in the attention layer varies from model to model, it is typically in the range of 12-100.

 The output is then passed through a **feedforward neural network** and a **softmax layer** where it is normalized to obtain probability scores for each token in the vocabulary.
 The highest-scoring token is the most likely predicted token, although different selection methods can be employed.
+In practice, the softmax layers transform scores into probabilities helping to not get the same answer all the time.

 ## Decoder